LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 more difficult to understand.
 The definition of explicit loader files provides a good opportunity of sorting out loading order and circular dependencies, with the linter warnings providing hints for possible code refactoring to eliminate these issues.
+The :doc:`../devtools/diagrams` tool supports directory and file loading and dependency diagrams that are also useful in understanding applications architecture.